isaac-chung/isaac-chung.github.io/src/pages/index.md

 </center>

 ## Hi!👋 I'm Isaac.
-I’m a Machine Learing Engineer.
+I’m a Machine Learning Engineer.
 I work remotely in EMEA, currently based in Tallinn, Estonia.

 I'm currently leading applied research efforts for our EMEA team to scale AI for production loads on a Generative AI platform.
-My team has been solving search/ranking, retrieval and multimodal problems.
-Previously, I was leading the effort in developing custom ML solutions for enterprise customers for visual search and multimodal use cases.
+My team has been solving search/ranking, retrieval and multi-modal problems.
+Previously, I was leading the effort in developing custom ML solutions for enterprise customers for visual search and multi-modal use cases.
 Our stack includes Python, Docker, Kubernetes, and Go.
 My background in Aerospace Engineering and Machine Learning research.
 On a normal day, you'll likely find me sipping coffee or training for my next triathlon.

 ## Talks, Conferences, and Papers
 * 2023 TD Lab Live AI Talk (Remote | 600+ attendance): Beyond Llama2: Future Trends and Challenges with LLMs [slides](pdf/TD_Lab_Live_Talk-Beyond_Llama2.pdf)